BMathers35/CS2-ChatManager/README.md

 # CS2-ChatManager
 This CSSharp plugin allows managing CS2 chat messages.

+> [!NOTE]
+> I don't have time to update the plugin due to my own busy schedule, so feel free to send a pr if you want to contribute.
+I will update the plugin as soon as I am available.

 ## Description
 It was originally released as an enhanced version of the [CS2-Tags](https://github.com/daffyyyy/CS2-Tags) plugin, but now it has been completely revamped and improvements are being made to fulfill its sole purpose of managing server chat.